The best souvenirs from Mexico for great travel gifts

 I didn’t want to finish this article without mentioning what we call “Denominación de Origen” (Appellation of origin).

-This is a certification that is given by the patent’s office and results of the popular use and recognition of a craft or a name.
+This is a certification that is given by the patent office and results from the popular use and recognition of a craft or a name.

 Unfortunately, many arts, crafts, and authentic local souvenirs are still in need of protection, mainly things that have to do with textiles.
 Many people in Mexico still depend on their craft’s creation and commercialization, and, if their designs or techniques are copied, stolen, and industrialized, the result is a devaluation of the worth of their work.